 At flows of 2000+ the river exceeds the class 2+ rating and runs should not be attempted by paddlers without at least strong intermediate whitewater skills.
-Longer generation times will result in higher peak flows, with extended 2 generator releases easily producing flows of 4000 - 7000 CFS.
+Longer generation times will result in higher peak flows, with extended 2 generator releases easily producing flows of 4000 - 7000 CFS.Caution!

 High flow rates typical of extended two generator releases can produce nasty hydraulics, pushy water conditions and dramatically increased chances for pinned boats,(especially true for open canoes without flotation, which can easily be wrapped and broken) long swims, lost equipment, and plenty of other hazards.
 Routes can become difficult to find and winding up in flooded timber is possible.
 Class IV rating given at high levels to reflect these consequences.
 This is especially true in the Chute and Ledges sections just above Presbyterian Falls, the keeper hole that forms at Presbyterian Falls, and the low-lying wooded area about a half-mile upstream of the takeout that floods out at higher levels.

 Normally, especially during the summer months, the river falls into the 120-300 CFS range before the releases, making it suitable for beginners in kayaks, canoes, float tubes, you name it - you will probably see it there.
 This is a very popular river and home to a number of liveries, and can become quite congested on weekends during the day.
 However, most liveries stop putting in between 3 and 5pm most days, avoiding the peak flows of the releases.
 Evenings usually find the river with higher flows and a much less boat traffic, making it seem like a totally different river.
 Intermediate to advanced boaters tend to enjoy this time the most.
 Two generator releases in the evenings can hold the river to levels above 1000 for several hours after the generation has stopped - sometimes until noon and beyond the next day.